Blogs

 What do we do with the iron ore?

-Turning the Iron Ore into steel
+Turning Iron into Steel

-Basic oxygen steelmaking and Electric Arc Furnace
+Basic Oxygen Steelmaking and Electric Arc Furnace.

 Basic oxygen furnace

-The oxygen combines with carbon and other unwanted elements, eliminating them from the molten charge.
-These oxidation reactions produce heat, and the temperature of the metal is controlled by the quantity of added scrap.Modern furnaces, or ‘converters’ will take a charge of up to 350 tonnes and convert it into steel in around 15 minutes.
+The oxygen reacts with carbon and other unwanted elements, removing them from the molten metal.
+These reactions generate heat and help refine the steel.
+Modern converters can process up to 350 tonnes of metal in around 15 minutes.

 Electric Arc Furnace

-How is stainless steel is made?
+How is stainless steel made?

 What is the difference between 304 and 316 stainless steel?

-1. Composition of SS
+1. Composition

-2. Resistance to Corrosion
+2. Corrosion Resistance

 3. Applications